giovannellilab/ena-submission/README.md

 The workflow  is divided into 5 mandatory steps to be executed in numerical order:
 ### Creating and registering sample metadata under projectID
--   STEP-1) Registering samples: This step is executed once to register all your samples metadata to ENA *NOTE* this step allow the use to choose the registration type via: [-x, --registration_type]
+-   STEP-1) Registering samples: This step is executed once to register all your samples metadata to ENA
+*NOTE* this step allow the user to choose:
+- the registration type via: [-x, --registration_type] allowing to choose between a TEST partition for cehcking the results of your submisison
+AND permanent submission, where your smaple_aliases are registered and assoicated to an internal ID withou possibility to change.
+- the submission type: [-s, --submission_type {1,2}] allowing To *ADD* the metadata (every new submission has this as default) OR *MODIFY* existant metadata;  However, samples_aliases columns cannot be modified!
+So be aware of this when writing them.

 ```bash
 python s01_create_samples_xml.py -h